nacho692/pa-dlna-chromecast/README.rst

       encoder log_stderr    Log the encoder process stderr. track                 Write the audio stream to the HTTP socket. track shutdown        Write the last chunk and close the HTTP socket.

+The '--networks' command line option:
+    Accept IP interfaces or IP addresses in the its comma separated list.
+    A renderer is instantiated upon receiving an 'alive' notification:
+        * If the root device IP destination address exists (an UPnP msearch SSDP response) and this address matches one of these IP interfaces or IP addresses.
+        * Otherwise (an UPnP notify SSDP broadcast) if the source IP address belongs to the network of one of these IP interfaces.